sayan-hi/zkp-credential-framework/docs/architecture.md

    <img src="./images/the_centralized_identity_model.png" width="600"/>
 </p>

+**Overview**

+In the centralized identity model, a trusted authority (e.g., government, institution, or service provider) stores and manages user credentials.
+During verification, the verifier directly queries, or relies on, this centralized authority to validate user information.

+**Privacy Impact:**

+In such systems, verification typically requires the disclosure of complete or excessive user data, even when only a specific attribute is required.

+- Users reveal more information than necessary
-**Privacy Impact:** Every verification exposes MORE data than necessary - creating a trail across systems.
+- Multiple verifications create a traceable data trail across services

-"The system reveals everything when it only needs to reveal a single fact."
+- Central authorities become single points of surveillance and control

+This leads to a fundamental privacy issue:

+   **Each verification leaks unnecessary information, enabling cross-service tracking and profiling.**

+**Key Limitation**

+This model inherently violates the principle of data minimization, as it discloses full identity information even when only a single attribute needs to be verified.

 ---